New Naratif: Disputes with Singaporean authorities

 The site has been involved in a number of disputes with Singaporean authorities, with the website often posting about Singaporean politics.
 Singaporean authorities have accused New Naratif of being a vessel of foreign interference – the website is based in Malaysia and relies heavily on undisclosed donations – an accusation that the outlet has denied.

 During the 2020 Singaporean general election, New Naratif was investigated by Singaporean police for allegedly publishing paid advertisements on Facebook, which according to the Elections Department amounted to illegal conduct.
-Thum was subsequently questioned by police and his phone and laptop were subsequently seized.
+Thum was subsequently questioned by police and his phone and laptop were seized.
 The post was taken down by Facebook after the Infocomm Media Development Authority issued a notice to the social media site for "unauthorised paid Internet election advertising" as the post was still available after June 30 (Nomination Day) and not sanctioned by any candidate or election agent.

 New Naratif responded by asking authorities to stop their "long-standing campaign of harassment".
 A number of civil society groups led by South Africa's Civicus along with Article 19, Human Rights Watch and Amnesty International requested authorities to drop charges against the site.